CrayziGomez/collectoroom/README.md

 - **Action:**
   - After pushing to your `main` branch and a successful build, your site will be available at your custom domain.
 Congratulations!

-this is a test update
+this is a test updated